Back to Library

 Exercise Guide

-How to do a dumbbell seated lateral raise
+How to do dumbbell seated lateral raise

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The dumbbell seated lateral raise is a variation of the standing lateral raise that eliminates leg drive and torso swinging.
 By sitting down, you ensure that the medial deltoids are doing all the work to lift the weights.
 This isolation is key for developing shoulder width and achieving the desired V-taper look.
 It requires strict form and controlled movements to be truly effective.